rickeynguyen/openai-observability/README.md

 1. Set `ENABLE_DB=1`, `ENABLE_AI=1`, `INGEST_API_KEY=your-secret`.
 Optionally set `OPENAI_API_KEY` for embeddings and LLM enhancement.
 2. Start the server, open the dashboard, switch to Chat, enter your ingest key, Start simulator, optionally Index embeddings, and ask a question.
 3. Toggle "Use LLM" in the Chat tab to get an enhanced summary (requires `OPENAI_API_KEY`).

+Notes:
+- If `LOG_SIM_ENABLED=1`, the server auto-starts the simulator.
+The Chat tab shows a subtle notice so the Start/Stop button state makes sense.
+Use Stop to pause the timer for this session; on restart it will auto-start again unless you set `LOG_SIM_ENABLED=0`.
+- The UI defaults the ingest key to `secret`.
+Set `INGEST_API_KEY=secret` (or change both sides) to avoid 401s when controlling the simulator or indexer.

+Misc:
+- `GET /config` returns non-sensitive runtime flags (ai/db enabled, sim/index intervals) for the UI.